russross/automata/README.md

 This package makes it simple to create figures using Metapost that can easily be included in LaTeX documents of all types.

+See `regularlanguages.pdf` for an example of slides where all of the diagrams were made using this package.

 To get started, look at `figure-examples.tex`, which contains a few basic examples.
 For those conversent with LaTeX and Metapost, the macros are based around the Metapost `boxes` package.
 Simple